A Win–Win Program

-How do our clients (the buyers) benefit from SCF program?
+How do our clients (the buyers) benefit from a collaborative Supply Chain Finance program?

-KNOW MORE ABOUT THE BENEFITS TO THE CLIENTS
+KNOW MORE ABOUT THE BENEFITS FOR OUR CLIENTS

 Improves working capital – basically to release capital for the business

-> Supply chain finance creates a reduced working capital requirement resulting from extended payment terms
+► A collaborative SCF program creates a reduced working capital requirement resulting from extended payment terms.

-> Importantly, where properly structured and documented, arms-length finance for suppliers can be delivered in such a way that trade payables on the buyer’s balance sheet continue to be classified as commercial outstandings due to trade creditors, instead of being converted into bank debt which would otherwise impact negatively on the buyer’s debt gearing ratios.
+► Importantly, where properly structured and documented, arms-length finance for suppliers can be delivered in such a way that trade payables on the buyer’s balance sheet continue to be classified as commercial outstanding due to trade creditors, instead of being converted into bank debt which would otherwise impact negatively on the buyer’s debt gearing ratios.

 Generates extra income &/or lower cost of goods sold